Getting Started with Angular 2

 The first thing we need to do is import the Component from the @angular/core library.
 This will give us access to the @Component decorator.
 Next, let’s learn how this decorator allows us to easily configure components.

-styles : The styles property ties a set of styles to a component in the same way that templates work.
+styles: The styles property ties a set of styles to a component in the same way that templates work.
 When defining styles, we can pass in external stylesheets to the styleUrls property just like templateUrl.
-To learn more about styling Angular 2 components, check out this article which explains the different ways component styles can be applied.

 Export AppComponent